Fire crews tackle blaze on marshland on the Wirral

 Cheshire Fire and Rescue Service said firefighters are dealing with two areas of fire.

-Firefighters are tackling a suspected deliberately started blaze on marshland on the Wirral.
+Firefighters are tackling a blaze thought to have been started deliberately on marshland on the Wirral.

-Fire engines were scrambled to the scene where around 500 square metres of marsh were in flames at Parkgate, near Neston, at around 6.20pm on Saturday.
+Fire engines were scrambled to the scene where around a square kilometre of marsh is in flames at Parkgate, near Neston, at around 6.20pm on Saturday.

+The fire has prompted concerns for wildlife on the marsh, which is an area of special scientific interest and a reserve cared for by wildlife charity RSPB.

-Cheshire Fire and Rescue Service said six fire engines are on site, with firefighters battling two areas of fire with beaters and hoses.
+Cheshire Fire and Rescue Service said six fire engines were on site with firefighters initially battling two areas of fire with beaters and hoses.

+However, at around 9.20pm it said one fire engine had withdrawn and crews were leaving the fire to burn due to unstable ground.

 The fire service also said police have been advised it is suspected that the fire was started deliberately and a fire investigator is due to attend.